 - Class 2 & Above (Large Trucks, RVs, Trailers, Duallies, Busses, per axle) – $2.00

-The proposed rate structure would provide BreezeBy customers with a 50% discount to cash paying customers.
+The 2018 toll rate structure provides BreezeBy customers with a 50% discount from the cash rate.
 This provides frequent, local bridge users a strong financial incentive to set up a BreezeBy account, and the BreezeBy lanes provide the quickest, easiest trip through the toll plaza.

 Bridge Repair and Replacement Fund